Julio's House

 ** Macho de La Pelicula (manly movie protagonist) is a common cuban term for the hero in a story.

-Julio's House, the book, was published by KGP+ NY in 2016.
+Julio's House, the book, is published by +KGP/Monolith .
 To purchase, click here.